 These forms appear because they’re a part of the Standard ReOC Mission workflow that we selected above.
 Workflows are fully customizable – see our post on Mission workflows for more information.
 Any forms that appear with a red x icon are mandatory, while any others are optional.

 For now, we’ll skip the JFA and click start next to Standard Job Safety Assessment.
 Completing the JSA correctly is an important part of the mission planning process.
 By considering and planning for each item, you ensure that you are prepared to conduct a safe and compliant operation.

 Once you’ve responded to each item, you will be able to complete the Risk Control Form.
 Based on an approved CASA template, this form gives you a method for quantifying risks and mitigating them to an acceptable level.
 The tables below the control form indicate how risk should be calculated.
 Fill in the form, listing each risk that you’ve identified and mitigating it accordingly.

-Once you’ve finished mitigating all identified risks, complete your planning by simply clicking the Fly button in the bottom-right of the screen.
+When you’ve finished mitigating all identified risks, complete your planning by simply clicking the Fly button in the bottom-right of the screen.
 This will set your mission status to Ready to Fly on the dashboard screen, and the mission will automatically sync with the FlyFreely Field App (if your workflow requires an approval, the ‘fly’ button will be replaced by ‘submit for approval’.